azsk/AzTS-docs/10-Security Exceptions/SelfAttestation.md

 > Azure_CDN_DP_Enable_Https<br/>
 > Azure_HDInsight_Deploy_Supported_Cluster_Version<br/>

 > **Note** : Self-Attestation Exceptions are applied for a period of 90 days.
-Once the exception expires, the user need to resubmitt the expectation again.
+Once the exception expires, the user need to resubmitt the exception again.

 Below are the steps to submit a self-attestation exception
 1. Navigate to the AzTS UI.